rcl-ssl/docs/certbot/windows-service.md

 If you encounter error events for the service in the Event Viewer, please stop the service and delete it completely.

-Ensure the 'appsettings' configuration is correct for the AAD Application and the certificate save path settings.
+Ensure the 'appsettings' configuration is correct for the AAD Application and the certificate save path settings point to a folder that exists.
 Then, re-install and restart the service.

 # Deleting the Windows Service